 E.J.
 Simonsen | Apr 11, 2022

-Bolt Diesel is a semi-truck and trailer service business owned by Michael Rayos in Pecos, Texas.
-As a specialized, skilled mechanic, Mr. Rayos had built his business by rebuilding motors for large transport vehicles.
-Unfortunately, due to personal hardship, challenges specific to his industry, and additional hardships outside of Mr. Rayos's control — the COVID-19 pandemic in particular — Bolt Diesel was accruing a large amount of debt.
-When Mr. Rayos turned to The Lane Law Firm, Bolt Diesel had accrued $362,358.86 in total debt.
+Bolt Diesel Services is a semi-truck and trailer service business owned by Michael Rayos in Pecos, Texas.
+As a specialized, skilled mechanic, Mr. Rayos built his business by rebuilding motors for large transport vehicles.
+Unfortunately, due to personal hardship, challenges specific to his industry, and additional hardships outside of Mr. Rayos's control — the COVID-19 pandemic in particular — Bolt Diesel began accruing a large amount of debt.
+When Mr. Rayos turned to The Lane Law Firm, Bolt Diesel had accrued $362,358 in total debt.

 Trying to Remain Profitable In the Face of a Payment-Last Industry & Unscrupulous Lenders Who Prey on Owner-Operators

-The initial challenge that Bolt Diesel faced was the nature of its industry.
+To start, Bolt Diesel was faced with a payment challenge inherent to the industry itself.
+The challenge revolved around the industry's practice of requiring the small business owner to shoulder all the upfront.
 The semi-truck and trailer service industry functions on a service-first, payment-last model.
-This means that service companies are responsible for bearing the financial burden of parts costs and labor until the job is complete, and the invoice can be paid.
+This means that service companies are responsible for bearing the financial burden of parts costs, and labor until the job is complete, and the invoice can be paid.
 This contributes to cash flow concerns for any business, let alone one that has already been targeted by unscrupulous lenders.

 Despite these challenges, Mr. Rayos was working hard to build Bolt Diesel.
 To combat the upfront costs, the business had taken out loans to make payroll and purchase parts.
-Unfortunately, like so many owner-operated businesses in Texas, Mr. Rayos was approached by shady business advisors and predatory lenders, who were convincing him to sign high-interest loans the business would never have time to pay back, rather than providing legitimate business advice.
+Unfortunately, like so many owner-operated businesses in Texas, Mr. Rayos was approached by shady business advisors and predatory lenders who convinced him to sign high-interest loans the business would never have time to pay back, rather than providing legitimate business advice.

 Due to the poor advice of these predatory lenders, Bolt Diesel eventually did not have the cash flow to float their services before clients could pay.
 The business was actually forced to turn away work.
 There were several opportunities where, if not for the lack of cash flow, Bolt Diesel could have made lucrative partnerships with municipal transportation departments for service and repair.
 But, because of this crippling debt, the business was sinking.